Today, you’re going to learn everything about using CBD oil for anxiety.

 Taking CBD Oil Orally/Sublingually

-This is the easiest and most straightforward way to consume therapeutic amounts of CBD.
+Oral consumption is the easiest way to consume therapeutic amounts of CBD.

-It’s also the most effective way because only among edible CBD oils will you ever find ‘full-spectrum CBD oils.'
+It’s also the most effective way.
+Why?
+Because only among edible CBD oils will you ever find true full-spectrum CBD products.

 Why does this matter?

-It’s essential when you take it orally, that you keep the drops of CBD oil under your tongue for at least 60 seconds and THEN swallow it.
-This way the CBD oil will get directly absorbed into your bloodstream (this is called sublingual consumption).
+It’s important that when you take CBD orally, you keep it under your tongue for at least 60 seconds and THEN swallow it.
+This way, part of the CBD goes into your bloodstream through the mucous membrane beneath your tongue.
+Otherwise, all the CBD would first have to go through the gastrointestinal tract where it risks getting degraded.
+This method of consumption is called sublingual consumption.

 Look here for the highest-quality CBD oils: